-has not had competitive integrated employment or has experienced interrupted or intermittent employment; or
+has not had competitive integrated employment or has experienced interrupted or intermittent employment; and/or

 is likely to be able to find and keep a competitive integrated job when necessary supports are in place.

+Supported Employment services are available for customers who are “youth with disabilities,” adults, and in trial work.

 …

-C-1202-3: Comparable Services and/or Benefits and Supported Employment

-Extended Services
+C-1202-3: Extended Services

-Extended Services and supports assist the customer in maintaining employment long term, after the intensive ongoing supports and training have led to the stabilization of the customer’s employment.Extended Services can be provided either at the employment site or off-site when necessary to maintain stable employment.
+Extended Services and supports assist the customer in maintaining employment long term, after the intensive ongoing supports and training have led to the stabilization of the customer’s employment.
+Extended Services are comparable benefits that must be listed in the customer’s IPE.

+Extended Services can be provided either at the employment site or off-site when necessary to maintain stable employment.
 Examples of Extended Services include, but are not limited to:

-job coaching;
+job skills training (job coaching when provided by Home and Community-Based Services (HCBS) Waivers) to assist with development of soft and hard skills to ensure the customer is meeting the expectation of the employer;

 transportation;

-Social Security reporting;
+Social Security income reporting;

 medication management;